 Words of Mathematics

-The art below is available in the Gallery Go To Gallery
+Arrangements are available in the Gallery Go To Gallery

-The project was presented in the hall of the University of Copenhagen on the 28th of august 2013.You can read more about the project here
+Bugge presented the project in the main hall at University of Copenhagen on August 28 2013.You can read more about the project here

 Mathematics provides us with a language to describe the patterns and structures that construct our world.
 The starting point of the project is to translate the language and insights of mathematics into a visual art experience.
 To illustrate the mathematics in our daily lives the project highlights three concepts: symmetric patterns, C * algebra and ‘The Golden Ratio’.
 Take for example a mosaic.
 Besides being a beautiful interior decoration it is also a complex symmetric pattern.